jake-knerr/js-style-guide/README.md

 ### Class, Constructor Function Concepts

-#### Useful criteria for when to use constructor functions:
+#### Useful criteria for when to use constructor functions to create objects:

+- The object is not pure data.
+Pure data objects should be a POJO.
 - Multiple instances of the same type of object may be required.
 - Each instance stores internal data that can vary from instance to instance.
 - `this` is used.
+- Creation requires initialization data.
 - The class is library code that is intended for consumption by third parties.
 Therefore, a standard object creation technique is helpful.
 - A simple technique for inheritance is required.
-- The focus of the class is methods rather than data.
+- The focus of the class is methods rather than data, which leverages prototypes.

 #### Useful criteria for when to use prototypal inheritance over object composition:

-- Inheritance is expanding the API of the superclass.
+- The entire API of the superclass must be available to consumers of the extended object.
 - Inheritance is intended to be performed by third parties.
 Inheritance has the advantage of providing a simple mechanism for other users to conform to your implementation.

 Generally, object composition is preferred.